textlint/babel-plugin-textlint-scripts/README.md

-# babel-plugin-textlint-script
+# babel-plugin-textlint-scripts

-A babel plugin for textlint-script.
+A babel plugin for textlint-scripts.

 ## Example